00codester/FlashcardMobileApp/README.md

 * Add collections of Flashcards
 * Store Flashcards in memory to remain persistent after app closes
-* Add way to remove flashcards and collections
+* Add way to edit and remove flashcards and collections